livewire/docs/source/docs/installation.blade.md

 @code(['lang' => 'bash'])
 @verbatim
-php artisan vendor:publish --tag=livewire-assets
+php artisan vendor:publish --tag=livewire:assets
 @endverbatim
 @endcode

-To keep the assets up-to-date and avoid issues in future updates, **we highly recommend** adding the command to the `post-autoload-dump` scripts in your `composer.json` file:
+To keep the assets up-to-date and avoid issues in future updates, we **highly recommend** adding the command to the `post-autoload-dump` scripts in your `composer.json` file:

 @code(['lang' => 'json'])
 @verbatim